demisto/content/Packs/GitHub/Integrations/GitHub_IT_Admin/README.md

+Note: This integration should be used along with our IAM premium pack.
+For further details, visit our IAM pack documentation.
 GitHub Integration consists of a set of API endpoints that allow customers to automate provisioning of GitHub organization membership.
-This integration was integrated and tested with version v2 of GitHub IT Admin
+This integration was integrated and tested with version v2 of GitHub IT Admin For more information, please refer to the [Identity Lifecycle Management article](https://xsoar.pan.dev/docs/reference/articles/identity-lifecycle-management).

 ## Configure GitHub IT Admin on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.